microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-logs-list-traffic.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [microsoft.graph.networkaccess.networkAccessTraffic](../resources/networkaccess-networkaccesstraffic.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [networkAccessTraffic](../resources/networkaccess-networkaccesstraffic.md) objects in the response body.

 ## Examples